GoogleCloudPlatform/podcast/site/content/post/episode-1-we-got-a-podcast/index.md

 audioSize = 40782853
 categories = ["App Engine", "Cloud Storage"] date = "2015-10-27T17:37:33Z"
-description = "In this first episode your hosts, Francesc and Mark, discuss how this blog post was built and deployed to Google Cloud Platform." draft = false episodeNumber = 1 hosts = ["Francesc Campoy Flores", "Mark Mandel"]
+description = "In this first episode your hosts, Francesc and Mark, discuss how this blog post was built and deployed to Google Cloud." draft = false episodeNumber = 1 hosts = ["Francesc Campoy Flores", "Mark Mandel"]